Key Considerations for Entering China’s Healthcare Market

 However, under the “many-in-one” reform, most of these post-establishment licenses, except the Large Medical Equipment Configuration License, have been integrated into the Practicing License of Medical Institutions.
 That is to say, upon getting approval for relevant applications, the authority in charge will affix relevant information on the Practicing License of Medical Institutions, rather than issuing separate licenses.

-Foreign investors engaging in relevant sectors are suggested to have a thorough understanding of the qualification, certificates, and approval requirements in advance and consult with experience local agencies for estimating the time and cost.
+Foreign investors engaging in relevant sectors are suggested to have a thorough understanding of the qualification, certificates, and approval requirements in advance and consult with experience local agencies to estimate the time and cost.

 Two-invoice system